 |2024 Oct 08||7 days, round-trip Cosmopolitan Classics||Palma de Mallorca||$1400|

 Review of Marella Discovery 2

-Launched in 1995 as "Legend of the Seas", Marella Discovery 2 cruise ship (formerly "TUI Discovery 2") is one of the first Vision-class Royal Caribbean ships, with sister-vessels Vision, Grandeur, Enchantment, Rhapsody, and Splendour (now Marella Discovery).
+The 1995-built (as "Legend of the Seas") Marella Discovery 2 cruise ship (fka "TUI Discovery 2") is one of the first Vision-class Royal Caribbean liners, with sisterships Vision OTS, Grandeur OTS, Enchantment OTS, Rhapsody OTS, Splendour OTS (now Marella Discovery).
 The vessel is fully-owned by TUI and chartered via the parent company TUI Cruises.
 Its operations for Marella Cruises (formerly "Thomson Cruises", TUI's subsidiary company) started in May 2017.

 History - construction and ownership

 Marella Cruises (formerly Thomson Cruises UK) is a British passenger shipping company and trademarked travel brand owned by TUI Group.
 The company entered the cruise market in 1973 via Thomson Holidays (now TUI UK), but due to rising fuel costs, this service was terminated in 1976.
 Thomson Cruises restarted passenger shipping operations in 1995.
 The Thomson brand was renamed to "Marella Cruises" in 2018.
 Marella's parent company (TUI Group) owns hotels, the sister-companies TUI Cruises, Marella Cruises, Hapag-Lloyd Cruises, the travel brands International Expeditions and Zegrahm Expeditions, also aircraft and the airlines Corsair International (France), TUI Airways (UK), TUI fly Nordic (Sweden), TUI fly Belgium, TUI fly Deutschland, TUI fly the Netherlands.